 If so, you can help turn dreams into reality by donating to this appeal.
 There are numerous items that need to be funded, ranging from rail fixings to sleepers, fishplates to ballast; plus the Transport & Works Order needed for these works to commence.
 These can be sponsored by clicking on the icons below and below those you will find information about two fund-raising trains, one with an uncertain start time and one that doesn’t exist at all.

-However before we can think about laying tracks we have the small matter of an embankment to rebuild before we can reach our next target of a new railhead that will double the length of our current running line.
-This embankment will be some 300 metres long and quite high.
-It will also have to include a bridge over the river Goedwig and as part of flood control in the valley will need steep side.
+However before we can think about laying tracks we have the small matter of an embankment to rebuild before we can reach the next target of a new railhead that will double the length of our current running line.
+This embankment will be some 440 metres long and after some construction work that has been carried out at either end of the site a further section remains which will be 300 metres long and quite high.
+It will also have to include a bridge over the Nant Goedwig stream and as part of flood control in the valley will need steep sides.
 Construction of that sort will need to be carried out by contractors.
 Thanks to many generous donations in the past from supporters we have £100,000 in funds towards the work.
 However the estimated cost of “going south” is (swallows hard) £700,000.
 Grants are being sought but there is a long way to go.

 The reason for the embankment is that although much of the former Corris trackbed is intact beside the road towards Machynlleth road improvements to the A487 have claimed the former route at the point where we need to go next.

-All assistance is most welcome and we would like to thank all of our supporters.
+All assistance is most welcome and we would like to thank all of our supporters as we look to extend the running line southwards along the Dulas Valley.

 |Rail Fixings per sleeper||£15.00|